-With the passage of the Northwest Power Act in December 1980, Congress directed BPA to assure the Pacific Northwest an adequate, efficient, economic and reliable power supply.
-16 U.S.C. \$839(2).
+With the passage of the Northwest Power Act in December 1980, Congress directed BPA to assure the Pacific Northwest an adequate, efficient, economic, and reliable power supply.
+16 U.S.C. §839(2).
 In order to carry out this mandate, BPA was directed by Congress to offer new power sales contracts to its regional firm power customers and to plan and acquire firm resources sufficient to meet these firm power loads.
-16 U.S.C. \$839c(g).
+16 U.S.C. §839c(g).
 These initial contracts had provisions that, under certain conditions, allowed purchasers to add or remove firm resources.
-Notably, the load and resources as determined in White Book was referenced within such provisions.
+Notably, the load and resources as determined in the White Book was referenced within such provisions.

-Section 5(b) of the Northwest Power Act obligates BPA to serve, in accordance with the terms of contracts, the net firm power load requirements of utilities in the Pacific Northwest, including public bodies, cooperatives, and investor-owned utilities (IOUs), and under section 5(d) authorizes BPA to serve up to a defined amount of the firm power load requirements of its existing direct-service industrial (DSI) customers.
-16 U.S.C. \$839c(b) and (d).
-Under section 5(b), BPA is to provide firm power from the Federal system to meet the firm regional loads of a customer in excess of the firm resources, if any, which the customer must dedicate to use or has dedicated to use for service of its own regional firm loads.
+Section 5(b)(1) of the Northwest Power Act obligates BPA to serve, in accordance with the terms of contracts, the net firm power load requirements of utilities in the PNW including Federal agencies, public agencies, public utility cooperatives, and IOUs.
+Section 5(d) authorizes BPA to serve up to a defined amount of the firm power load requirements of its existing DSI customers.
+16 U.S.C. §839c(b)(1) and (d).
+Under section 5(b)(1), BPA is to offer to sell firm power from the Federal system to meet the firm regional loads of a customer in excess of its firm resources, if any, which the customer must dedicate to use or has dedicated to use for service of its own regional firm loads.
 16 U.S.C. \$839c(b)(1)(A) and (B).

-BPA is also to provide electric power for those loads that were served by a customer's dedicated resource, if a customer's dedicated resource is no longer available to serve its loads due to obsolescence, retirement or loss of the resource, or loss of contract rights.
+BPA is also to provide electric power for those firm loads that were served by a customer's dedicated resource if a customer's dedicated resource is no longer available to serve its loads due to obsolescence, retirement, loss of the resource, or loss of contractual rights.

-Section 6(a)(2) of the Northwest Power Act obligates BPA to acquire sufficient resources on a planning basis to meet its firm load obligations, including its section 5(b) and 5(d) contract obligations.
+Section 6(a)(2) of the Northwest Power Act obligates BPA to acquire sufficient resources, on a planning basis, to meet its firm load obligations, including its section 5(b)(1) and 5(d) contract obligations.
 BPA's obligations to provide firm electric power to its utility customers for their regional firm loads and its contract obligations to provide firm power to its DSI customers comprise the largest portion of BPA's firm contract obligations.
-16 U.S.C. \$a839c(b); \$839c(d).
+16 U.S.C. §839c(b)(1) and (d).

 III.
-The 2001 Utility Power Sales Contract
+BPA's Utility Power Sales Contract Obligations